-Margaret Hunter Sentencing For Campaign Fund Misuse Delayed Another Month
+Margaret Hunter Sentencing For Campaign Fund Misuse Delayed Until Late August

-Sentencing has been delayed another month for the wife of former Rep. Duncan Hunter, who pleaded guilty along with her husband to federal conspiracy charges for misusing campaign funds to support years of personal expenditures.
+A judge approved a joint motion Monday to delay sentencing for nearly two more months for Margaret Hunter, who pleaded guilty along with her husband, former Rep. Duncan Hunter, to federal conspiracy charges for misusing campaign funds to support years of personal expenditures.

-Prosecutors say the couple spent hundreds of thousands of dollars, with the former congressman falsely reporting the expenses as campaign-related.
+Prosecutors said the couple spent hundreds of thousands of dollars, with the former congressman falsely reporting the expenses as campaign-related.

 The Hunters were charged in 2018 in a 60-count indictment.

 At Duncan Hunter's sentencing hearing, he asked Whelan for leniency and sympathy when he sentences "the mother of my children," asking the judge not to give her time in custody "if it's possible."

 In the prosecution's sentencing memorandum, it states the Hunters were "virtually penniless" and amid dire financial straits, resorted to using campaign credit cards to support "a profligate lifestyle leading to continual debt and an ever-increasing need to find cash to pay bills."